Submit a Review & Earn an Amazon Gift Card

 Rajesh et al (2008) CB2 cannabinoid receptor agonists attenuate TNF-alpha-induced human vascular smooth muscle cell proliferation and migration.
 Br J Pharmacol 153 347 PMID: 17994109

 Do you know of a great paper that uses JWH 133 from Tocris?
-If so please let us know.
+Please let us know.

 *Please note that Tocris will only send literature to established scientific business / institute addresses.